 Habitat: North American river otters range from the northern reaches of Canada all the way south to Florida.
 They can live in both fresh and marine waters.
 For their den they use the burrows of other animals or a natural hollow such as fallen logs or eroded caves.

-The body design of the otter is perfectly suited for the water.
-They have short, webbed paws that propel them forward.
-They have a rudder-like tail that allows quick movement and change of direction.
-They have sharp canines designed to kill prey quickly.
-They have musk glands, like all other muskalids, which are used to deter predators when frightened.
-The can also have delayed implantation, to better time the birth of the offspring.
-North American river otters are very adept to surviving in various habitats.
-Their ability of delayed implantation distinguishes them from their European cousins.
+North American river otters live near water, but are very adept at surviving in various habitats.
 These otters form small family groups that consist of one mother, juveniles, yearlings, and helpers.
 The adult males will only stay with a family group until the new pups are born.
 They have a wide range of vocal capabilities such as barking or chirping.
 They use these sounds to communicate with individuals of their family groups.